Scalarized neutron stars with a highly relativistic core in scalar-tensor gravity: NUMERICAL SOLUTIONS OF SCALARIZED NSs IN ST THEORIES

 Let us now concentrate on the core region where $\tilde T>0$, and consider how the scalar profile evolves with increasing $\varphi_c$.
 In Fig.~\ref{fig:msDEF} the red part of curves resembles a serpentine path of a ``snake" starting from its cave ($\rho=0$) and advancing along the positive $\rho$ direction in the DEF theory.
 Whenever the ``snake's head'' reverses its direction, indicated by a sign change in the slope at its leading position, an additional scalarized solution emerges due to the strictly monotonous field residual.
 Concurrently, as the ``snake's elongated tail" persistently remains above zero, a new red node invariably appears simultaneously.
 Theoretically, new nodes invariably emerge as the central scalar field increases.
 However, the curves in the upper panel of Fig.~\ref{fig:pp} usually terminate at a large $\varphi_c$ because that the increasing pressure reaches its maximum value---either the maximum in the tabulated EOS or a theoretical upper limit for NSs---thus preventing the existence of infinitely many scalarized solutions at a fixed central density.

-Unlike in the DEF theory, where the ``snake'' emerges from the cave and generates scalarized solutions one after another, the red ``snake'' in Fig.~\ref{fig:msMO} appears to retreat into the cave in the MO theory, resulting in a decreasing number of nodes as $\varphi_c$ increases.
-Consequently, at a fixed $\tilde\varepsilon_c$, the total number of scalarized NS solutions corresponds to the total node count of the scalar profile (including the one at spatial infinity) with the minimal $\varphi_c$ (the scalar profile in the top panel).
+\reply{In contrast to the DEF theory, the number of nodes decreases with increasing $\varphi_c$, as illustrated in Fig.~\ref{fig:msMO}.} As a result, at a fixed $\tilde\varepsilon_c$, the total number of scalarized NS solutions corresponds to the total node count of the scalar profile (including the one at spatial infinity) with the minimal $\varphi_c$ (the scalar profile in the top panel).
 Even so, in theory the number of nodes could becomes infinite if the central density diverges and the $\tilde T > 0$ core becomes infinitely large.
 In conclusion, from a purely mathematical perspective, both the DEF and MO theories admit an infinite number of scalarized branches unless an upper limit on the density or pressure is imposed in the EOS modeling, which will also be evident from Fig.~\ref{fig:scalarization} (see below).